The Ultimate Sales Machine by Chet Holmes

 This concept resonated deeply with me.

 I started hosting webinars and creating small video lessons for financial advisors, not to sell, but to educate.
 And guess what?
-The conversions improved without any hard pitch.
+The conversions improved without any hard pitches.

 4. Follow-Up Like a Pro

-I’ve seen this play out in real life.
+I have seen this play out in real life.
 A prospect we were pursuing for over a month went silent after our first two meetings.
 We didn’t give up.
-We kept following up gently, and consistently.
+We kept following up gently and consistently.

 On the 9th follow-up, he finally responded and signed up with a ₹25 lakh investment.